 - 4 cups vodka

-- Slice the vanilla bean in half if required to fit in your jar, then halve lengthwise.
+- Slice the vanilla bean in half, then halve lengthwise.

 - Scrape the beans out of the vanilla pod.

-- Add 1 cup of vodka to each jar.
+- Add 1 cup of vodka, or chosen alcohol base to each jar.

 - Screw the lids on finger-tight.

-- Place the jars in the water bath.
+- Use a jar lifter to place the jars in the water bath.

 - Cool before using.
 Leave the pods and seeds in the extract!

 This is up to personal preference, BUT I like to process mine in the sous vide for 8 hours.
 I find it gives a richer colour, and stronger extract right away.